ZXMushroom63/vital/README.md

 WebVial is a WIP web port of the Vital source release.\
 Try it here: [https://zxmushroom63.github.io/vital](https://zxmushroom63.github.io/vital)

-WebMIDI support will happen eventually, adding backends is a slow and tedious processs.
+### Features
+- WebMIDI support
+- It is a versatile synth
+- Moderately performant. (still working on that)

 ### Compiling & Testing
 This guide is for NixOS, it makes dependency management very easy.
 See [shell.nix](shell.nix) for a list of required packages.
 Also ensure you have a mainstream web browser available. (chromium or firefox is fine)